Skip to main content

 “What is it, Bondita?
 Do you want something from the market?”
 He asked.
 Bondita knelt before a taken-aback Aniruddha and touched his feet.

 “What are you doing?”
-He said in a rather uncomfortable scolding tone “You know I don’t appreciate…”
+He said in a rather uncomfortable scolding tone, “You know I don’t appreciate…”

 “From a wife, yes.”
 She spoke, getting up with a smile to face him.
 “From a student, you should.
 Thank you for being my Sikshak babu.”
 She smiled.
 Aniruddha smiled back.
-“Well, I better not argue with the future Barrister!”
+“Well, I'd better not argue with the future Barrister!”
 He teased Bondita.
 Her smile faded.

 “When do you… plan to talk to Kakakbabu?”
-She asked a little unsure “I am sure he will be upset hearing we plan to…”
+She asked a little unsure, “I am sure he will be upset hearing we plan to…”

 “Today is about your first success.
 Let’s not think ahead, hmm?”
 He reminded her with a smile and walked away.

 When Ashapurna first saw Aniruddha take Bondita's hand for a waltz, her eyes sparkled.
 Then she looked across at her husband, sipping a drink whose smell she didn't quite like.
 Much to the detest of both his elder sibling as well as his wife, Somnath had recently taken up another of his father's "royal bad habits" on his hunting trip.
-Aniruddha was too happy that day to indulge in a conversation about the ill effects of alcohol with his full-grown brother while Ashapurna was never asked.
+Aniruddha was too happy that day to indulge in a conversation about the ill effects of alcohol with his full-grown brother, while Ashapurna was never asked.
 She cleared her throat to start a conversation with him as soon as Batuk got up to join Aniruddha and Bondita.

 "I never quite got the chance to ask how your hunting trip was."
 She spoke rather unsure.

 "Why, have you not seen the animal skins we brought with us?"
 He smirked proudly.
 Of course, she had.
-Binoy had laid down his son's first kill, a Sambar deer, down on display in his trophy room.
+Binoy had laid down his son's first kill, a Sambar deer, on display in his trophy room.
 The deer's helpless eyes haunted her.

 "I did.
 I meant, how it was as an experience."

 "Oh!"
-Somnath sipped the remaining of his drink down and spoke with a smile "It's very tough.
+Somnath sipped the remaining of his drink down and spoke with a smile, "It's very tough.
 Sit noiselessly for prey for hours.
 My respect for carnivores has increased."

 "You didn't write to me."
 She said rather awkwardly.

-"Oh, but I did." he frowned "Did it not reach you?"
+"Oh, but I did," he frowned ", Did it not reach you?"
 He shrugged.
 "Must have got lost in the mail."
 He spoke, shuffling a pack of cards.

 "What did you write in it?"
 Ashapurna asked eagerly.